metio/terraform-provider-k8s/docs/data-sources/cert_manager_io_cluster_issuer_v1_manifest.md

 Optional:

 - `gateway_http_route` (Attributes) The Gateway API is a sig-network community API that models service networkingin Kubernetes (https://gateway-api.sigs.k8s.io/).
-The Gateway solver willcreate HTTPRoutes with the specified labels in the same namespace as the challenge.This solver is experimental, and fields / behaviour may change in the future. (see [below for nested schema](#nestedatt--spec--acme--solvers--selector--gateway_http_route))
+The Gateway solver willcreate HTTPRoutes with the specified labels in the same namespace as the challenge.This solver is experimental, and fields / behaviour may change in the future. (see [below for nested schema](#nestedatt--spec--acme--solvers--http01--gateway_http_route))
-- `ingress` (Attributes) The ingress based HTTP01 challenge solver will solve challenges bycreating or modifying Ingress resources in order to route requests for'/.well-known/acme-challenge/XYZ' to 'challenge solver' pods that areprovisioned by cert-manager for each Challenge to be completed. (see [below for nested schema](#nestedatt--spec--acme--solvers--selector--ingress))
+- `ingress` (Attributes) The ingress based HTTP01 challenge solver will solve challenges bycreating or modifying Ingress resources in order to route requests for'/.well-known/acme-challenge/XYZ' to 'challenge solver' pods that areprovisioned by cert-manager for each Challenge to be completed. (see [below for nested schema](#nestedatt--spec--acme--solvers--http01--ingress))

-<a id="nestedatt--spec--acme--solvers--selector--gateway_http_route"></a>
+<a id="nestedatt--spec--acme--solvers--http01--gateway_http_route"></a>
-### Nested Schema for `spec.acme.solvers.selector.gateway_http_route`
+### Nested Schema for `spec.acme.solvers.http01.gateway_http_route`

 Optional:

 - `labels` (Map of String) Custom labels that will be applied to HTTPRoutes created by cert-managerwhile solving HTTP-01 challenges.
 - `parent_refs` (Attributes List) When solving an HTTP-01 challenge, cert-manager creates an HTTPRoute.cert-manager needs to know which parentRefs should be used when creatingthe HTTPRoute.
 Usually, the parentRef references a Gateway.
-See:https://gateway-api.sigs.k8s.io/api-types/httproute/#attaching-to-gateways (see [below for nested schema](#nestedatt--spec--acme--solvers--selector--gateway_http_route--parent_refs))
+See:https://gateway-api.sigs.k8s.io/api-types/httproute/#attaching-to-gateways (see [below for nested schema](#nestedatt--spec--acme--solvers--http01--gateway_http_route--parent_refs))
 - `service_type` (String) Optional service type for Kubernetes solver service.
 Supported valuesare NodePort or ClusterIP.
 If unset, defaults to NodePort.

-<a id="nestedatt--spec--acme--solvers--selector--gateway_http_route--parent_refs"></a>
+<a id="nestedatt--spec--acme--solvers--http01--gateway_http_route--parent_refs"></a>
-### Nested Schema for `spec.acme.solvers.selector.gateway_http_route.parent_refs`
+### Nested Schema for `spec.acme.solvers.http01.gateway_http_route.parent_refs`

 Required: